 Through the Human Trafficking Research and Data Advisory Roundtable (HT-RADAR), the CJR leads coordination of human trafficking research and an annual research conference that brings speakers and participants from all over to San Diego.
 The CJR maintains an Action-Research agenda studying sex and labor trafficking in San Diego.
 Action-Research combines empirical research and deep collaboration with community partners to affect best practices, policies, and funding strategies for ending human trafficking.
-The CJR leads the coordination of human trafficking research through the Human Trafficking Research and Data Advisory Roundtable (HT-RADAR).

 Building foundations for long-term, sustainable impact

 The CJR created the Beauty for Ashes Scholarship Fund for survivors of human trafficking to pursue their college degree.
 This scholarship is providing hope for a better life for victims all over the country.
 We believe it is stepping into what we do best — providing a college education in the nurturing environment of PLNU — and caring for the most vulnerable.

 The CJR is a part of the San Diego Prevention Collective, a prevention education community impact project that provides human trafficking prevention curriculum across our region to students of all ages.
 Our program, kNOw MORE, is an interactive, peer-to-peer, drama-based curriculum that reaches the hearts, minds, and imaginations of young people at risk.

 The CJR is leading the OnRamps Collaborative, a community impact project that is providing access to educational and vocational opportunities for survivors of trafficking.
 Based on the belief that a stable financial future will help survivors build a new life free from exploitation, the OnRamps Collaborative brings together partners from across the region.